hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### Notes

+#### Esc, Esc, Essscccccccc

+If a explicit command seems to get stuck or not do anything, remember to try and press Esc few times and see that it comes back to default/implicit command mode.

+You will know that you are in default/implicit command mode, when you see the program's name in the top left corner of the terminal (i.e 0,0 cell).

 #### log files, stderr, ...

 By default any exception data is written to a named temp file, which is not deleted